DISCLAIMER: PLEASE READ CAREFULLY ON BOTTOM OF THE PAGE

 The various forms of surfer’s eye typically don’t require any treatment until the symptoms are severe.
 The most common treatments for red and irritated pingueculae or pterygium are ointments or eye drops.
 If the inflammation is more severe, a mild steroid eye drop can be used to reduce the swelling.
 In the case of milder pterygia, a topical anesthetic may be applied to the eye before the surgery to numb the surface of your eye.
 Make your appointment today with the best specialists & eye doctors in NYC to check the form of surfer’s eye you have.
 Come see the office and meet an optometry specialist Dr. Saba Khodadadian and the best opthamologist in NYC Dr. Richard L. Deluca.

-Surfer’s eye, also known as farmer’s eye or by the medical term pterygium (pronounced tur-IJ-ee-um) and pinguecula (pronounced pin-GWEK-yoo-la) are both growths on the cornea and conjunctive of your eye.
-The cornea is the clear front of the eye, and the conjunctive is a thin membrane over the white part of your eye known as the sclera.
+Surfer’s eye, also known as farmer’s eye or by the medical term pterygium (pronounced tur-IJ-ee-um) and pinguecula (pronounced pin-GWEK-yoo-la) are both growths on the cornea and conjunctiva of your eye.
+The cornea is the clear front of the eye, and the conjunctiva is a thin membrane over the white part of your eye known as the sclera.
 Both the pterygium and the pinguecula are noncancerous and somewhat common.